Startr/WEB-Sage.Education-docs/docs/tutorials/text-to-speech/Kokoro-FastAPI-integration.md

 ---

 :::warning
-This tutorial is a community contribution and is not supported by the Open WebUI team.
-It serves only as a demonstration on how to customize Open WebUI for your specific use case.
+This tutorial is a community contribution and is not supported by the Sage WebUI team.
+It serves only as a demonstration on how to customize Sage WebUI for your specific use case.
 Want to contribute?
 Check out the contributing tutorial.
 :::

-# Integrating `Kokoro-FastAPI` 🗣️ with Open WebUI
+# Integrating `Kokoro-FastAPI` 🗣️ with Sage WebUI

 ## What is `Kokoro-FastAPI`?

 [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI) is a dockerized FastAPI wrapper for the [Kokoro-82M](https://huggingface.co/hexgrad/Kokoro-82M) text-to-speech model that implements the OpenAI API endpoint specification.
 It offers high-performance text-to-speech with impressive generation speeds:

-- Small local model (~<300mb on disk, additional storage needed up to 5gb for CUDA drivers, etc)
+- Small local model (300mb on disk, additional storage needed up to 5gb for CUDA drivers, etc)
 - 100x+ real-time speed via HF A100
 - 35-50x+ real-time speed via 4060Ti
 - 5x+ real-time speed via M3 Pro CPU
 - Low latecy (sub 1s with GPU), customizable by chunking parameters
--

 ## Key Features